Leading at the Speed of Change

 We deal with organizations every day that are looking to build leadership strength based on a set of current competencies.
 But these are often narrowly defined, and based on current reality.

-The real focus should be on how we would develop leaders to tackle business challenges that we cannot anticipate.
+The real focus should be on how we would develop future-focused leaders to tackle business challenges that we cannot anticipate.
 In order to do this, we need to give them the tools not to address today’s problems, but rather to lead teams that can rapidly respond to a changing environment.
 These would include:

 - Including and developing others.
 Regardless of age, background, gender, personality or tenure on the team, you need leaders who can adapt their leadership style to engage all team members in pursuit of the goal.